 The Corporate Compliance Program is intended to clearly demonstrate the absolute commitment of VCS to the highest standards of ethics and compliance.
 This commitment permeates all levels of VCS and all individuals associated with VCS who in turn will, at all times, act in a way to meet the requirements of the mandatory compliance program law and regulation.
 Conduct contrary to the aforementioned expectation will be considered a violation of the compliance program, and related policies and procedures and will be subject to discipline as stated below.
-The Corporate Compliance Committee includes the Corporate Compliance Officer, and representatives from the Board of Directors, Human Resources, Finance, Quality Assurance, and managers.
-All of these individuals are prepared to support the standards documented in this Code.
-A list of current members of the Corporate Compliance Committee will be posted at all VCS facilities.
-The Committee maintains compliance and investigations, provides VCS' Board of Directors with annual and any necessary periodic reports to aid in oversight of the Compliance Program, and maintains VCS' compliance documentation.
 This program will be reviewed at least annually for consistency, effectiveness and scope.